Paul Hardy (politician): Republican lieutenant governor

-In the general election held on November 21, 1987, Hardy upset Freeman, 521,992 (53 percent) to 460,199 (47 percent).
-While Hardy was winning as lieutenant governor, State Representative W. Fox McKeithen, son of John McKeithen, was elected to Hardy's former position as secretary of state.
-Incumbent Secretary of State James H. "Jim" Brown, originally from Ferriday in Concordia Parish, who had succeeded Hardy in 1980, had vacated the post to make an ill-fated run for governor.

 As lieutenant governor, Hardy led the way to enact legislation creating "Tax Free Shopping," which still today gives foreigners an incentive to visit Louisiana.
 In turn, this concept has resulted in increases in tourism-related jobs, and in 1989 alone increased tourist spending by a record $1.2 billion.

 In 1985, Hardy had assisted local entrepreneurs in the production of the full-length feature film of the Cajun movie Belizaire the Cajun which was filmed in at Acadian Village in Lafayette.
 He was the associate producer and played a bit part in the movie.
 Under his leadership thereafter as lieutenant governor, the economic impact of the movie industry increased by $51 million.

 In 1989, Phi Kappa Theta national fraternal organization presented Hardy with the "Man of Achievement" award.
 In 1991, he was presented with "The Order of the Plimsoll," the highest award of the New Orleans World Trade Center.

-Defeat in 1991

-Hardy was defeated for reelection as lieutenant governor in 1991 by the Democrat Melinda Schwegmann of New Orleans, daughter-in-law of Jefferson Parish state legislator, gubernatorial candidate in 1971, and grocery mogul John G. Schwegmann Jr., (1911–1995).
-In the primary, Hardy and Schwegmann virtually tied, 624,371 (43 percent) for Schwegmann and 620,199 (also 43 percent) for Hardy.

-In the general election, Schwegmann scored a large victory, 1,009,026 (59 percent) to Hardy's 693,412 (41 percent).
-There was speculation that Schwegmann benefited from coattails of Democratic gubernatorial nominee Edwin Washington Edwards, who won his fourth nonconsecutive term as governor in that same election over the controversial Republican David Duke.
-Edwards polled 1,057,031 votes (61 percent) to Duke's 671,009 (39 percent).
-Hardy hence ran just some 22,000 votes above Duke's tabulation.
-Hardy thereafter retired from politics.